nonvisual/nonvisual.github.io/_posts/2020-11-22-budget-optimization-intro.md

 ## Challenge
-Our ambition is to build (step by step) something interactive, which can already be considered as a simple app.
+Our ambition is to build (step by step) something interactive, which can already be considered as a very basic app.
 We will keep things simple, we will not deploy anything, but rather consider it to be a simple jupyter notebook based applicatoin.
 Sneak preview:

 ![Alt Text](/images/budget_optimization/interface.gif)